Arrival Time + Late Seating

 For your convenience, coat check is located on the west side of the main lobby, adjacent to the Ticket Office.
 Our complimentary coat check is generally open during the winter months.
 The DeBartolo Performing Arts Center is not responsible for lost or stolen items.

-With the exception of bottled water, food and beverages are not permitted in any venue except the Browning Cinema.
+We think you’ll enjoy this addition to concessions at our Vox Cafe.
+Now, raise a glass to your next memorable event at the DeBartolo Performing Arts Center!
+Food items are not permitted in any venue except the Browning Cinema.
 Items purchased from the concessions booth, including soda, popcorn, and candy, may be brought into the cinema.
-A variety of snacks and drinks may be sold in the lobby before performances and during intermission.
+A variety of snacks and drinks may be sold before performances and during intermission.
+For questions, please contact Guest Services at firstname.lastname@example.org.

 Lost or Stolen Items